-Gummy bears and worms were totally our favorites as kids, but the beauty of making gummy candy at home is you can create pretty much any shape you want.
-It's as simple as picking up a few novelty silicone ice trays, and you're on your way to making brain, Star Wars, or huge diamond ring gummies.
+Gummy bears and worms were totally our favorites as kids, but the beauty of making gummy candies at home is you can create pretty much any shape you want.
+It's as simple as picking up a few novelty silicone ice trays, and you're on your way to making brain, Star Wars or huge diamond ring gummies.

 Gummy candies aren't much more than a whole lot of gelatin and some flavoring.
 Yes, that simple.
 You might have all the ingredients you need in the house right now.
 As for equipment, the only thing you might not have is a mold.